tina-hello/doh-cf-workers/README.md

 Daily request on free tier is limited to 100 thousands, should be enough for most personal use, or even a family.

 You can also deploy the project using the button below, useful if you want to quickly modify the parameter/code without manually deploying to Cloudflare.
 Keep in mind the Action logs are visible to public unless you make your repository private, so anyone can see your Cloudflare Worker address.
-Either remove the logs after deploying or just make your repo private.
+Remember to remove the logs after deploying unless you're OK with others using your daily request quota.

 [![Deploy to Cloudflare Workers](https://deploy.workers.cloudflare.com/button)](https://deploy.workers.cloudflare.com/?url=https://github.com/tina-hello/doh-cf-workers)